beingnin/xAudit/README.md

 xAudit is currently avalibale for SQL Server 2016 or above.
 It is available as a nuget package and can be integrated with any app types(console, web & desktop) in both .net framework and .net core projects

+# ⚡️ xAudit - How?

+xAudit uses Change Data Capturem or simply CDC as the backend replicator's implementation.
+This facility is natively available from SQL Server 2016.
+This is the reason why xAudit cannot be used along qith any version before 2016.
+Eventhough we can use CDC for replication purposes, there are many other problems CDC cannot solve on it's own such as a change in the schema of source table.
+CDC is not able to automatically handle a data structure change by default.
+But xAudit can. xAudit will track any structural change in data and will reacreate CDC instance for that table without losing already replicated data.